@polar-sh/better-auth

 });

-• getCustomerCreateParams: Custom function to provide additional customer creation metadata
+• getCustomerCreateParams (optional): Custom function to provide additional customer creation metadata

-When createCustomerOnSignUp is enabled, a new Polar Customer is automatically created when a new User is added in the Better-Auth Database.
+Enable the createCustomerOnSignUp Polar plugin configuration option to automatically create a new Polar Customer when a new User is added in the BetterAuth database.

-All new customers are created with an associated externalId, which is the ID of your User in the Database.
-This allows us to skip any Polar to User mapping in your Database.
+All new customers are created with an associated externalId, i.e. the ID of your User in the Database.
+This skips any Polar to User mapping in your database.

 Checkout Plugin

-To support checkouts in your app, simply pass the Checkout plugin to the use-property.
+To support checkouts in your app, you would pass the checkout plugin in the use property.

 const auth = betterAuth({